 Insurance companies that will strategically invest in the data analytics space will differentiate themselves from their competitors.
 With increased comparability and results transparency being at the fore of IFRS 17, the competition for market share in the insurance sector will increase.

 Through the analysis of existing data, insurance companies are already looking to re-evaluate and disintegrate risks attached to various products.
-This will ultimately lead to a superior pricing mechanism that is bound to give them competitive edge.
+This will ultimately lead to a superior pricing mechanism that is bound to give them a competitive edge.
 The separation of underwriting results from investment income in the new framework will distinctly bring to the fore the true source of earnings for insurance companies.
-Stiff competition in the past has resulted to some players in the industry resulting to price undercutting – offering lower prices to lock down business instead of pricing based on the risk insured.
+Stiff competition in the past has resulted in some players in the industry resulting in price undercutting – offering lower prices to lock down business instead of pricing based on the risk insured.

 Insurance companies that will assess risk supported by insights from data analytics will therefore be ahead of the curve in complying with future potential guidelines from the regulator to clamp on price undercutting based on the shift in reporting requirements.

 Fraud remains a perennial challenge due to the lack of data sharing across insurance companies.
-Be it the non-existence of data, lack of uniform data or the high set up and maintenance cost of a centralised set up to house and stream data to and from the various insurers, none of these challenges measures up to the ever increasing cost of fraud year on year.
+Be it the non-existence of data, lack of uniform data or the high set up and maintenance cost of a centralised set up to house and stream data to and from the various insurers, none of these challenges measures up to the ever-increasing cost of fraud year on year.

-Consider an insurance market where the details of a new potential motor insurance customer can be queried in a centralized database to reveal a detailed claim history from past insurers, or a database that shows the cost of various drugs as captured by different insurers from their medical providers to be used as a basis for the market price?
-The benefit of such data would far outweigh the set up cost.
+Consider an insurance market where the details of a new potential motor insurance customer can be queried in a centralized database to reveal a detailed claim history from past insurers or a database that shows the cost of various drugs as captured by different insurers from their medical providers to be used as a basis for the market price?
+The benefit of such data would far outweigh the setup cost.

 Every large business struggles to preserve business value and arrest any revenue leakage.
-Those charged with governance, in preserving shareholder value, must ask of their management, “For every business written in premiums, how much of it translates into claims and how much of that goes to claimant?”
+Those charged with governance, in preserving shareholder value, must ask of their management, “For every business written in premiums, how much of it translates into claims and how much of that goes to the claimant?”
 Data analysis will enable insurance companies to review the value of written business against associated costs and implement relevant controls around key risk areas of revenue leakage.